This story was originally published January 6, 2023. It has been updated with new information.

 How did this change happen?

 In June 2022, GenBioPro and Danco Laboratories, both companies that make mifepristone, asked the FDA to change the drug’s Risk Evaluation and Mitigation Strategy (REMS)—a program that the FDA sometimes uses to make sure a drug’s benefits outweigh its risks—to allow pharmacies to dispense the drugs.
 But abortion advocates and physicians have been fighting for this change, and for the FDA to remove the REMS program for mifepristone altogether, for several years.
-In a statement in response to the news, Julia Kaye, a staff attorney at the ACLU, said: “We are happy the FDA has increased pharmacy access to this safe and effective medication, relieving one of the agency’s needless burdens on mifepristone patients.
+In a statement in response to the news in 2023, Julia Kaye, a staff attorney at the ACLU, said: “We are happy the FDA has increased pharmacy access to this safe and effective medication, relieving one of the agency’s needless burdens on mifepristone patients.
 But leading medical groups have long called for outright elimination of the FDA’s special restrictions on mifepristone, which obstruct abortion and miscarriage patients from accessing the time-sensitive health care they need without a corresponding safety benefit.”